Kristin Art

 # save best model results

-<- lm_res %>% tune::show_best(metric = "rmse") %>% slice(1) lm_best
+lm_best <- lm_res %>% tune::show_best(metric = "rmse") %>% slice(1)

 K-Nearest Neighbor

-hyperparameter, which specified the number of neighbors that should be considered when evaluating an observation’s expected value.
-I tuned my K-Nearest Model for 5 values of K
+In K-Nearest Neighbor models, we can tune the K hyperparameter, which specified the number of neighbors that should be considered when evaluating an observation’s expected value.
+I tuned my K-Nearest Model for 5 values of K between 1 to 10.

-Based on the autoplot, RMSE decreases and \(R^2\) increases as the value of K
+Based on the autoplot, RMSE decreases and \(R^2\) increases as the value of K increases.
+The best performing model version had K = 10 with a mean RMSE across all 5 folds of 1.06 and a standard error of 0.00465.

 Code